InsightDataScience/anomaly_detection/README.md

 # Challenge Summary

 Picture yourself as a backend engineer of Market-ter, an e-commerce website where besides shopping users can build their social network and get recommendations based on what their friends are buying.
-Your challenge is to build a streaming application which flags anomalious purchases.
+Your challenge is to build a streaming application which flags anomalous purchases.

 ## Details of Implementation
 With this coding challenge, you should demonstrate a strong understanding of computer science fundamentals.
 We won't be wowed by your knowledge of various available software libraries, but will be impressed by your ability to pick and use the best data structures and algorithms for the job.